• Home

 • Add all of the vegetables to a large bowl.
 Top with the Italian dressing and seasoning.
 Toss until everything is coated.

-• Tear 4 sheets of foil, set aside.
+• Tear 4 sheets of foil*, set aside.
 Divide vegetable mixture between 4 pieces.
-Fold the foil over the top of vegetable mixture and seal edges to form a packet.
+Fold the foil the sides of foil over the top of vegetable mixture and seal edges to form a packet using a 2-inch fold.

 • Place on pre-heated gas grill for 20-30 minutes or until the potatoes are tender.
 If you don't have a grill bake veggie packs in the oven at 400 degrees for 20-30 minutes.